 Are you planning to visit the Cinque Terre for a couple of days and you’d like to fully enjoy the nature of the National Park where the famous coloured villages are located?
 If you are a keen and fit hiker, we suggest you not to take the train to move among the villages, but to “do it on foot”.
 You will be rewarded!

 You’ll need the train only to reach the starting point and to return to your base.
-From mid-March to early November each train ride costs € 4, while in the low season, from November to March, it costs about the half depending on the length of the ride.
+From mid-March to early November each train ride costs € 5, while in the low season, from November to March, it costs about the half depending on the length of the ride.
 Furthermore, there is one section of the trail on payment, the part from Monterosso to Corniglia (SVA).
 In high season the price is actually € 7.50, while it is free in low season.
-If you plan to take the train and buses more often, it becomes convenient to buy the Cinque Terre card, for 1 day (€ 16) or 2 days (€ 29).
+If you plan to take the train and buses more often, it becomes convenient to buy the Cinque Terre card, for 1 day (€ 18,20) or 2 days (€ 33,00).
 The card also includes the train, the busses in the Cinque Terre and the paths between Monterosso and Corniglia.
-(Discover more about Cinque Terre card)

 The trails can be hiked all year round.
 The intermediate seasons like spring and autumn are, of course, the best time but the proposed itineraries can also be covered in winter, as temperatures are never excessively cold.
 In summer, the heat is almost never a problem as there is always a breeze from the sea and some parts of the trails are shaded by woods.